mainmatter/mainmatter.com/_posts/2020-09-28-html-first-glimmer-components.md

 like `tagName`, `classNameBindings` and `attributeBindings`.

 Let us go with a practical example to make it clearer.
-We are going to make a button component that receives a `primary` CSS class, and can receive a `disabled` HTML attribute.
+We are going to make a button component that receives a `primary` CSS class and a `disabled` HTML attribute.
 The component template itself will be the content for the button.

 ```javascript
 // app/components/my-button.js